Becoming a Therapy Dog Team

 Depending on your schedule and readiness to test, certification can take 2–6 months.
 View the timeline infographic for a visual representation of our certification timeline.

 Our certified teams are covered for $5 million under our general liability insurance policy.
 Insurance applies while teams are conducting volunteer therapy visits only.
 Sorry, our insurance does not cover your dog's health or any accidents or incidents you might have in your day-to-day life.
-Our insurance currently applies to Washington and Oregon.
 The coverage area may be expanding soon.
 If you have questions about this please email us at email@example.com to get the most current information.

 We have many handlers with more than one certified dog.
 Because we assess teams at each step of our process, you must complete the entire process with each dog.
 Handlers may only visit with one dog at a time.